-These coconut biscuits with cocoa are one of the easy recipes that taste absolutely delicious.
-The original recipe comes from the Czech Republic, where they are called "koka sušenky".
+These coconut biscuits with cocoa are an easy recipe that tastes absolutely delicious.
+The original recipe comes from the Czech Republic, where they are called "Koka sušenky."

 I often get asked if Czechs bake cookies and if I could provide a typical Czech recipe.
 Here in the Czech Republic, we tend to bake sheet cakes, like this kefir cake or apple coffee cake.